Ricks-Lab/benchMT/README.md

 * Energy reporting feature only implemented for GPUs using amdgpu drivers.
 If you know how to read current power for nVidia GPUs and want to collaborate on implementing this feature, let me know!

 ## History
+#### New in Previous Release  -  [v1.6.0](https://github.com/Ricks-Lab/benchMT/releases/tag/v1.6.0)
+* Complete rewrite of commandline/config file option parsing.
+Original got complex and buggy.
+* Support execution and time/energy metrics for AstroPulse apps/wus.
+Still no working results comparison utility, so comparison to reference results not possible.

 #### New in Previous Release  -  v1.5.0
 * Implemented checks of Python and Kernel version to verify compatibility.
 * Implemented more robust system calls.